 Mandate to Kindness: Upholding kindness is a clear directive from Allah.
-"And those who are patient, seeking the countenance of their Lord, and establish prayer and spend from what We have pro- known for its emphasis on reason and ravided for them secretly and publicly and prevent evil with good - those will have the good consequence of [this] home."
+"And those who are patient, seeking the countenance of their Lord, and establish prayer and spend from what We have provided for them secretly and publicly and prevent evil with good - those will have the good consequence of [this] home."
 (Qur'an, Surah Ar-Ra'd 13:22).
-Embracing this virtue is paramount in our daily interactions and us astray from the [right] way."
-(Qur'an, deeds.
+Embracing this virtue is paramount in our daily interactions and deeds.

-essence of love in Islam is to love for the sake of Allah.
+Love for the Sake of Allah: The essence of love in Islam is to love for the sake of Allah.
 The Prophet Muhammad (peace be upon him) stated, "None of you will believe until you love for your brother what you love for yourself."
 (Hadith, Bukhari and Muslim).
 This Hadith emphasizes the importance of sincere and selfless love among believers.